wojciech-lasota/wojciech-lasota/README.md

 # Hi there 👋 I am Wojtek!
-## I am looking for an job as a web developer!
+## As a computer science student in my final year of study, I am focused on software engineering and have a strong interest in JavaScript and ReactJS.
+I have gained eight months of professional experience as a junior JavaScript developer.
 If you are looking for someone with React,TS,JS skills...
 I am the guy!
-## I am open to work as Junior JavaScript Developer or Junior React developer.

-### I'm a passionate Computer Science student that's more than halfway into their Bachelor of Engineering degree.
-Check me [resume](https://github.com/wojciech-lasota/wojciech-lasota/raw/main/wojciech_lasota_resume%2016.11.pdf) and fell free to call me or send me a email.
+## I am open to contact regarding job offers and would be happy to discuss potential collaborations.
+Please feel free to reach out to me at your convenience.

 - :keyboard: I’m currently working on:
    - https://github.com/Tenemo/locked-chat-client